Egg substitutes: Commercial

 The product called Egg Beaters is a substitute for whole/fresh eggs (from the shell) but is not an egg substitute; it consists mainly of egg whites.

 Homemade

 Simple homemade egg substitutes can be made using many different ingredients, depending on which aspect(s) of an egg must be replicated.
-Some commonly used substitutes are tofu, various fruit purées, potato starch, mashed potato, baking powder, ground seeds (especially flax and chia), agar powder, chickpea flour, and plant milk.
+Some commonly used substitutes are tofu, various fruit purées, potato starch, mashed potato, baking powder, ground seeds (especially flax and chia), chickpea flour, and plant milk.